bids-standard/bids-specification/src/04-modality-specific-files/02-magnetoencephalography.md

-It is also RECOMMENDED that the MRI voxel coordinates of the actual anatomical landmarks for co-registration of MEG with structural MRI are stored in the `AnatomicalLandmarkCoordinates` field in the JSON sidecar of the corresponding T1w MRI anatomical data of the subject seen in the MEG session (see section 8.3) - for example: `sub-01/ses-mri/anat/sub-01_ses-mri_acq-mprage_T1w.json`
+It is also RECOMMENDED that the MRI voxel coordinates of the actual anatomical landmarks for co-registration of MEG with structural MRI are stored in the `AnatomicalLandmarkCoordinates` field in the JSON sidecar of the corresponding T1w MRI anatomical data of the subject seen in the MEG session (see [here](https://bids-specification.readthedocs.io/en/latest/04-modality-specific-files/01-magnetic-resonance-imaging-data.html#anatomy-imaging-data)
+) - for example: `sub-01/ses-mri/anat/sub-01_ses-mri_acq-mprage_T1w.json`

 In principle, these locations are those of absolute anatomical markers.
 However, the marking of NAS, LPA and RPA is more ambiguous than that of e.g., AC and PC.